When a Dark Veil Seems to Overshadow Everything...

 2. Wait On Making Decisions Until Your Depression Subsides

-Most medical practitioners and counselors agree that no major decisions should be made while in a deep, dark hole.
+Most medical practitioners and counselors agree that no significant decisions should be made while in a deep, dark hole.
 If you are currently wondering whether to keep the baby or abort it, give yourself more time!

 During depression, reality is often distorted, seeming much darker than it actually is.
 Wait on making a decision until the dark veil has begun to lift and you feel your strength returning.

-3. Relief through Medical Help 👨⚕️
+3. Relief through Medical Support 👨⚕️

 Prenatal depression is highly treatable.
 Within two weeks, you should already start feeling the medication kick in.